The UK's annual defence budget will be £7bn a year higher than previously committed to, by 2024-25.

-When it comes to the numbers of military personnel, the MoD publishes monthly figures.
-These show the size of the British army has been steadily falling.
+Quarterly figures from the Ministry of Defence show the size of the British army has been steadily falling over the past decade.

 How does the UK compare internationally?

 An IISS study attempts to rank the world's biggest defence budgets.

 It puts the UK's fourth behind China, Russia and the United States.

 The USA spends more on defence than all of the other countries in the top 10 combined, with a budget of $738bn (£557bn) a year.